fglmtt/admin/lectures/12-security.md

 A virus is a type of malware that, when executed, replicates itself by modifying computer programs and inserting its own code into those programs.
 A worm is standalone malware that replicates itself to spread to other computers.
 Worms do not require host programs

 Linux systems have historically been largely immune to viruses and worms.
-Some point to their smaller market share compared to Windows, while others credit stronger access control
+Some point to their smaller market share compared to Windows, while others credit their stronger access control

 The latter argument holds some merit: Without `root` privileges, malware has limited reach.
 Counterintuitively, one valid reason to run antivirus software on Linux is to protect connected Windows systems from Windows-specific malware.
 Of course, doing so introduces an additional attack surface—the antivirus software itself

 ### 4.6.
-Root kits
+Rootkits

-A root kit is software, typically malicious, designed to enable access to a computer or an area of its software that is not otherwise allowed and often masks its existence or the existence of other software
+A rootkit is software, typically malicious, designed to enable access to a computer or an area of its software that is not otherwise allowed and often masks its existence or the existence of other software

-Root kits come in many flavors and vary in sophistication, from simple application replacements, such as hacked versions of `ls` and `ps`, to kernel modules that are nearly impossible to detect
+Rootkits come in many flavors and vary in sophistication, from simple application replacements, such as hacked versions of `ls` and `ps`, to kernel modules that are nearly impossible to detect

-Although there are tools to help administrators remove root kits from compromised systems, the time it takes to perform a thorough cleaning would probably be better spent saving data and wiping the system.
-The most advanced root kits are aware of common removal programs and make attempts to subvert them
+Although there are tools to help administrators remove rootkits from compromised systems, the time it takes to perform a thorough cleaning would probably be better spent saving data and wiping the system.
+The most advanced rootkits are aware of common removal programs and make attempts to subvert them

 ### 4.7.
 Packet filtering